Tunisian campaign: Analysis

-Although many historians conclude that the Axis gamble ultimately failed, others note that the stand in Tunisia had strategic effects that went beyond its final collapse.
-The Axis commitment, despite its heavy losses in men and materiel, managed to slow the Allied timetable and briefly complicate their planning.
-The Allied gains were nonetheless substantial: control of the North African littoral and the reopening of the Mediterranean to Allied shipping.
-Even the American setback at Kasserine Pass may have had paradoxical benefits; Rommel and the Axis were encouraged to underestimate U.S. capabilities, while the Americans absorbed important lessons and introduced significant improvements in command and tactics.
-With North Africa secured, Allied attention quickly shifted to the invasion of Sicily and the subsequent campaign in Italy.
-Joseph Goebbels compared the defeat to the catastrophe at Stalingrad, coining the term “Tunisgrad”.
-Historian Gerhard Schreiber similarly judges that “it seems no exaggeration to say that—in purely quantitative terms—Tunisia was a second Stalingrad for the invaders”.
+The Axis gamble failed, and at the cost of heavy losses in men and materiel had only slowed the inevitable.
+The Allied gains were considerable; control of the North African littoral, and the Mediterranean open to traffic.
+Even the US defeat at Kasserine may have been paradoxically advantageous; Rommel and the Axis were lulled into a false impression of US capabilities, while the Americans learned valuable lessons, and made positive changes in their command structure and tactics.
+With North Africa in Allied hands, plans quickly turned to the invasion of Sicily and Italy.
+Joseph Goebbels wrote that it was on the same scale as the defeat in the Battle of Stalingrad; Tunisgrad was coined for the defeat.
+The historian Gerhard Schreiber writes that "it seems no exaggeration to say that—in purely quantitative terms—Tunisia was a second Stalingrad for the invaders".

 A Victory March was held in Tunis on May 20, 1943, in which units of the First and Eighth Armies and representative detachments of the American and French forces marched past, with bands playing and generals Eisenhower, Alexander and Giraud taking the salute.